 Surprisingly, less than 1% of the population will get golfer’s elbow, and those that do tend to be aged between 45 and 60.
 Other risk factors include obesity and smoking.
 Despite the name, 90% of people with golfer’s elbow don’t get it playing sports.
 You are more susceptible to golfer’s elbow if you overdo or use poor technique in:

-• Throwing sports, like football or baseball.
+- Throwing sports, like football or baseball

-• Racquet sports, like racquetball or tennis.
+- Racquet sports, like pickleball or tennis

-• Golf or weight training.
+- Golf or weight training

 Symptoms of Golfer’s Elbow